 Third party payment processors allow you as a business owner or entrepreneur to accept online payments without opening a merchant account of your own.
-Whether or not choosing a third party payment processor is good for company or not depends on the type and volume of transactions you expect to be processing on a daily basis.
-When compared to other merchant service providers, third party payment processors have their advantages and disadvantages.
+Whether or not choosing a third-party payment processor is good for the company or not depends on the type and volume of transactions you expect to be processing on a daily basis.
+When compared to other merchant service providers, third-party payment processors have their advantages and disadvantages.
 Let’s take a look at some of each.

 - Quick and easy to set up.
 Setting up a merchant account can often require a lot of paperwork and time.
 When compared to getting a third party processing account, it’s easy to see why the latter is much more simplistic and stress-free.

 - No monthly minimums.
-Similar to the last point, you as a business owner will not be required to process a certain number of transactions if you choose to go with a third party payment processor.
+Similar to the last point, you as a business owner will not be required to process a certain number of transactions if you choose to go with a third-party processor.

 - There’s a reason Fortune 500 companies don’t process their transactions through an app that can be downloaded on their smartphone.
-Although third party payment processors are by no means non-secure, they do not offer as much safety assurance that merchant accounts are able to provide.
+Although third-party processors are by no means non-secure, they do not offer as much safety assurance that merchant accounts are able to provide.